 The small volcanic island is off the coast of Naples and full of hot thermal springs; one of the things that has attracted visitors to the island since Roman times.
 Most recently, Elena Ferrantes' Neapolitan novels are spun on the protagonists' visit to the island, where they try to escape Naples' summer madness.

 Formentera in Spain

 Another Mediterranean gem located in the middle of an extremely popular holiday paradise.
 Formentera i Spain is probably a bit overlooked, but nonetheless worth a visit.
-The atmosphere is more laid-back compared to Ibiza, which is only 30 minutes sailing away.
+The atmosphere is more laid-back compared to the neighboring island of Ibiza, which is only 30 minutes sailing away.

 The beaches are stunning and the atmosphere is superb with small beach houses and sleepy fishing villages mixed with luxurious villas.
 One must here is to rent a boat and sail around the island so you can mingle with rich yacht owners.